Help us improve your experience.

 8. Después de seleccionar los conmutadores, haga clic en Continuar para ir a la pestaña Configuración de red, donde puede configurar las redes.

-Para agregar una nueva VLAN, haga clic en Crear nueva red y configure las VLAN.
+Para agregar una VLAN, haga clic en Crear nueva red y configure las VLAN.
 La configuración incluye un nombre, un ID de VLAN y una subred.
 Puede especificar direcciones IPv4 o IPv6 para la subred.

 Para importar VLAN desde la plantilla: